 A child's bedroom can make a good hiding place for a safe, especially younger children's rooms which burglars usually don't bother to search.
 These rooms are often cluttered places, and it's unlikely a burglar would find anything of real value there.
 A teenager's room may be more attractive to an intruder, since it could contain expensive electronic equipment, so this may not be a good place to conceal a safe.

 The worst place to hide a safe is in the master bedroom- this is the first place a burglar will look, as it's where most people keep jewelry.
 A safe hidden here, for instance in a wardrobe, would be easy to find.

 A clever trick is to install a decoy safe in a fairly obvious position, filled with cheap jewelry and trinkets.
 A burglar may not appreciate your taste, but could be fooled into thinking he has found your valuables when the real safe is actually hidden away.

-It's possible to obtain small safes that are disguised as other objects, for instance books, cans or water bottles.
-These can be placed on shelves or other normal storage places, effectively hidden in plain sight.
+It's possible to buy decoy safes that are disguised as other objects.
+For example there are books safes, can safes, etc. They can be placed on shelves or other normal storage places, effectively hidden in plain sight.